GeomarPerales/ideamR/README.md

 ## Credits

-ideamR was developed by Geomar Perales. or any issue or suggestion please write
+ideamR was developed by Geomar Perales Apaico. or any issue or suggestion please write
 to: perales.geomar@gmail.com.